pedrorrivero/qrand/README.md

 # qrand

-> A quantum random number generator for arbitrary probability distributions
+> A multiprotocol and multiplatform quantum random number generation FOSS framework

 Random numbers are everywhere.